 Hot or cold packs: Applying hot or cold packs to the jaw can help relieve discomfort.
 People are often confused about which to use.
 Cold packs are best for problems in the joint itself, while heat is best for sore muscles.

 OTC medication: Go ahead and take over-the-counter pain relievers and anti-inflammatory medications.
 Don’t exceed the recommended dosage unless instructed by your doctor.

 While home care is a great place to start with TMJ treatment, stop home care and seek professional care if it doesn’t provide any relief, it makes symptoms worse, symptoms persist for more than a week, or if symptoms recur.

-Your doctor might prescribe different medications to try to stop discomfort.
-First, they might prescribe medications that are just stronger versions of what you had at home: pain relievers and anti-inflammatories.
-They might also recommend oral or injectable muscle relaxants (such as Botox).
+Dr. Siegel might prescribe different medications to try to stop discomfort.
+First, he might prescribe medications that are just stronger versions of what you had at home: pain relievers and anti-inflammatories.
+He might also recommend oral or injectable muscle relaxants (such as Botox).
 Steroid injections might also be used.
 In some cases, tricyclic antidepressants have been used to successfully treat the condition.

 There are many therapies used now for TMJ.
 The most common therapy for TMJ is the use of a bite splint.
 This mouthpiece, also called an occlusal appliance, is used to hold your jaw in a position that relaxes the muscles and puts the jaw joint in a healthy position.
 Initially, this might be worn all day, but eventually it is worn only at night.
 It can provide immediate relief of some symptoms and relief of most symptoms within a few weeks.